Soil sterilization

 Below are the techniques used for making soil free of harmful microbes.

 Harmful microbes cause substantial loss in the yield and economy.
 The soft targets of harmful microbes are always seedlings and young growing plantlets.
 It becomes paramount important to make the nursery substrate free from harmful microbes.
 This can be achieved through the sterilization of nursery soil.
-Different soils have different compostions, textures, densities, nutrients and living organisms.
+Different soils have different compositions, textures, densities, nutrients and living organisms.
 Soils are very hard to penetrate by the sterilizing agents.
 Sterilization also kills the beneficial microbes too.
 There are other techniques (e.g., tyndallization) which kill only the harmful microbes, but not the useful ones.
 These techniques can be adapted to make soils and nursery beds healthy and free from harmful microbes.
 Soil sterilization is a very challenging job.

 Sterilization is the misnomer of all these techniques and adapted in general used for making soils free of harmful microbes.